Ahket-net/docs/MD/CADET Reference Manual.md

 - It is a representation of a SIG stored on STASH.
 It is used to *verify* that there is such SIG and that it is authentic---provided that it is authorized by the signer to answer a verification request.
 It can be considered a generalization of SIG with more flexibility because of the following *unique properties*:
    - **Transferrable Ownership**: The DDS owner has the right to transfer the ownership to another entity.
    - **Revenue Generating**: It can generate revenue to its owner from verification fees.
-   - **Amendable**: The result of a verification can be amended, but not retrospectibly.
+   - **Amendable**: The result of a verification can be amended, but not retrospectively.
    - **Provisory**: The result of verification can be limited by some constrain.
    - **Traceable**: The creation, changes, transfers, verifications are recorded on STASH (see STASH Reference Manual) and can be traced.